bolderflight/units/README.md

    * Gas constant
    * Molecular mass of air

-This library is compatible with Arduino ARM and with CMake build systems.
-It would also be easy to include with other projects, since it is a header only library.
+This library is compatible with Arduino and with CMake build systems.
    * [License](LICENSE.md)
    * [Changelog](CHANGELOG.md)
    * [Contributing guide](CONTRIBUTING.md)